 Don't keep "junk food" around.
 Chips, dips and candy don't just "appear" magically in your food cupboard.
 One reason you snack on junk is because you made the choice to buy it and bring it home!
 Change your environment, change what you eat.

 Get physical during study breaks - Every hour (at least) stand up.
 Even better, take a short walk.
 This engages your metabolism, increases oxygen to your brain, gets your blood flowing again, and helps you refocus on studying.
-Don't eat food to stay awake.
+Don't eat food or drink "energy drinks" to stay awake.

 Take snack breaks rather than eat continuously.
 Everyone is different, but for grazers, it's easy to eat a lot more calories than you're aware of because you're focusing more on the book or the screen rather than sensing if you're still hungry or tasting the food.
 Eating mindfully without distraction may make you feel more satisfied.

-Portion snacks and meals - if you grab from the bag, the bag may be empty before you realize it.
+Portion snacks and meals - If you grab from the bag, it may be empty before you realize it.
 Serve snacks in a bowl or on a plate and put them away.
 A very large meal, more than 400 or 500 calories, will likely interfere with your studying by pulling blood to your stomach rather than your brain.

 Protein foods may help you stay alert.
-Foods high in protein may help you feel more alert and motivated.
+Protein containing foods may help you feel more alert and motivated.
 Examples: lean meat, beans, lentils, low fat dairy, soy foods, high-protein snack bars, nuts (~2-4 Tbs).
 Excess carbohydrates may help us relax and feel sleepy.

-Hot foods, hot liquids - hot foods tend to make us feel more satisfied, and steaming hot foods are hard to eat quickly.
+Hot foods, hot liquids - Hot foods tend to make us feel more satisfied, and steaming hot foods are hard to eat quickly.
 Try bringing instant soup or instant oatmeal with you.
 Know where the microwaves are on campus to heat up a quick snack or meal.
+Choose soups that are lower in sodium such as Dr. McDougall's line of instant lower sodium soups.

 Wellness Education Services |